KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. `package.json` issue: No repository field.
 3. `package.json` issue: No license field.
 4. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+5. No image found.
-5. Typo: Found `Magic Mirror` in file `MMM-Wallpaper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `MMM-Wallpaper.js`: Replace it with `MagicMirror²`.
-6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-9. Recommendation: Found `XMLHttpRequest` in file `node_helper.js`: Replace it with built-in fetch.
+10. Recommendation: Found `XMLHttpRequest` in file `node_helper.js`: Replace it with built-in fetch.
-10. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-11. The branch name is 'master'.
+12. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-WatchDog by MichMich](https://github.com/MichMich/MMM-WatchDog)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-4. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+5. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-WaterReminder by thiagomides](https://github.com/thiagomides/MMM-WaterReminder)